Brie Larson’s ‘Captain Marvel’ Suit Isn’t What You Think

 However, if you’re familiar with the source material and saw any of these set pictures, you may have been confused and maybe even a bit unhappy to see the suit Carol Danvers is wearing.
 But there’s a story behind it.

 1. Leaked photos show Larson as Captain Marvel

 Back in January 2018, we got our first glimpse at Captain Marvel.
 This was not via an official promotional image from Marvel Studios but instead via a photo snapped by Page Six.

-Instead, it’s a photo snapped by Page Six of the movie being filmed.
-Larson is seen on set in this teal suit both during and between takes.
-In one shot, she is seen holding up a large map and confronting a bad guy.
+Larson is seen on set in a teal suit.
+In one shot, she is also seen holding up a large map and confronting a bad guy.